aptabase/aptabase-com/src/pages/blog/persistent-state-tauri-apps.md

 ## 4. tauri-plugin-sql

-If you've worked with backend systems before you probably interacted with a SQL Database at some degree. [tauri-plugin-sql](https://github.com/tauri-apps/tauri-plugin-sql) is the official plugin for connecting to SQL databases in Tauri apps.
+If you've worked with backend systems before you probably interacted with a SQL Database at some degree. [tauri-plugin-sql](https://github.com/tauri-apps/tauri-plugin-sql) is the official plugin for connecting to any SQL database in Tauri apps.

-Unless you're building a SQL Client, you probably want to use SQLite.
+Unless you're building a SQL client, you probably want to use SQLite.
 It's a simple, file-based database that is easy to use and doesn't require a server.
-It's perfectly suited for storing desktop and mobile apps.
+It's perfectly suited for storing data for desktop and mobile apps.
+While `tauri-plugin-sql` supports SQLite, you could also roll your own implementation using other Rust crates like explained in this article from Moonguard [How to use local SQLite database with tauri](https://blog.moonguard.dev/how-to-use-local-sqlite-database-with-tauri), which has the added benefit of being in total control of the implementation.

-You get all the benefits of a database, such as indexes, transactions, and more, right in your app.
-You can also also execute queries from both Rust and JavaScript, which is a huge benefit.
+By using SQLite you get all the benefits of an actual OLTP database, such as indexes, transactions, and more, right in your app.
+With the `tauri-plugin-sql` you can also also execute queries from both Rust and JavaScript, which is a huge benefit.

 In my opinion this is well suited for storing both User Data and App Preferences, although I'd probably recommend it more for User Data.